gportay/cqfd6/README.md

 `distro` is *deprecated*, use `dockerfile` to set the path to the `Dockerfile`.

-`user_extra_groups` (optional): a space-separated list of groups the user should be a member of in the container.
+`user_extra_groups` (optional): a space-separated list of groups the user should be a member of in the build container.
 You can either use the `group:gid` format, or simply specify the `group` name if it exists either in the host or inside the docker image.